regularjs/guide/en/getting-start/quirk-example.md

 > <h5>Tips</h5>

->in regular,  the `on-` prefixed attribute will be considered as [ui event](../core/event.md)， it must be followed with a Expression(string or inteplation is all valid). the expression will be evaluated everytime when the event is trigged(just like angular).
+>in regular,  the `on-` prefixed attribute will be considered as [ui event](../core/event.md)， it must be followed with a Expression(string or interpolation is all valid). the expression will be evaluated everytime when the event is trigged(just like angular).

 > you can also define your custom event like(e.g. `on-hold` or `on-tap`) and determine when to trigger it;